 School administration also plays a vital role in ensuring that the academic performance of their students is improved or uplifted.
 One of the biggest roles played by administration in ensuring better or improved academic performance at school is identifying the motivators of teachers as well as those of students.
 Research findings by Hadingham (2000) reveal that motivating or rewarding the teaching staff and students who perform well may consistently enable the teaching staff and students to remain committed and focused on their duties, avoid cases of late coming and expanding their skills/knowledge hence promoting academic performance.
-This suggests that the productivity of the teaching staff in and doubted in the latest passental in greatered and this leads to academic excellence.
+This suggests that the productivity of the teaching staff in ensuring that their students pass well is groomed and this leads to academic excellence.